atteo/dollarbrace/README.md

 }
 ```

-It is pretty easy to implement the resolver, but Evo Filtering already provides a number of ready to use resolvers:
+It is pretty easy to implement the resolver, but the library already provides a number of ready to use resolvers:

 * EnvironmentPropertyResolver - resolves ${env.NAME} with the value of environment variable named NAME.
 * SystemPropertyResolver - resolves ${NAME} from the Java system property provided with -DNAME="value"